GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Csharp.md

         }
     }
     ```
     ---

-    Using `in` keyword, call by reference passes the address of the variable of argument but the parameter is read-only and unmodifiable.
-Simply put, argument and parameter are a single constant identity.
-Hence, no changes can be made on parameter which eventually not affecting variable passed as an argument.
+    The `in` keyword implements call by reference.
+While the argument and parameter become a single identity, the parameter is unchangeable as it sets to read-only, keeping the argument data protected from any changes.

-    ```c#
+    ```csharp
     using System.Console;

     class Program